Franklin & Marshall College: 21st century

-At the start of the 21st century, the college continued to grow with the addition of the Barshinger Center for Musical Arts in Hensel Hall (2000), President's House (built 1933, purchased by the college in 2002), Roschel Performing Arts Center (2003), Writer's House (2004), College Row Apartments (2007) which included apartment style living for upper-classmen with retail space on ground floors, the renovated Klehr Center for Jewish life (2008), and the Ann & Richard Barshinger Life Sciences & Philosophy Building (2007).
+At the start of the 21st century, the college continued to grow with the addition of several new buildings.
 In 2003, the National Park Service established the Franklin and Marshall College Campus Historic District, listing 14 buildings (including Old Main, Goethean Hall, and Diagnothian Hall, previously listed in 1975) and three architectural features.

 On January 19, 2006, the college celebrated the tricentennial of Benjamin Franklin's birth.
 Franklin scholar Walter Isaacson gave a lecture, and a full-page ad praising Franklin and promoting the college was purchased in The New York Times.

 On March 10, 2010, it was announced that then current president John Fry would be leaving the college to become the president of Drexel University on August 1, 2010.
 The college immediately began a search for a new president for the fall semester.
 Alumnus John Burness took a one-year leave from his job at Duke University as senior vice president for public affairs and government relations to head the college as interim president.

 On November 16, 2010, Daniel R. Porterfield was announced as the new president, effective March 1, 2011.
 Porterfield came to F&M from Georgetown University in Washington, D.C., where he served as a senior vice president.
 He became the 15th president in the college's history.

 Since 2011 hundreds of talented, underserved high school students from across the country have taken part in F&M College Prep, a summer immersion program that offers an introduction to college life.
 Each of these participants have gone on to college, and more than 90% have gone on to enroll at four-year colleges, including Harvard, Brown, Stanford, Georgetown, and Bucknell universities, the University of Texas-Austin, Pomona College, Trinity College, Spelman College, and Franklin & Marshall.
 The Office of Student and Post-Graduate Development offering life skills workshops, job-search boot camps for seniors and recent grads, on-campus recruiting and alumni programming, opened in 2012 and enjoys wide support from students and alumni.
 The Andrew W. Mellon Foundation awarded F&M a $700,000 grant for its Faculty Center, which was launched in 2013 to improve support for faculty in their roles as researchers and educators.

 On May 1, 2014, Franklin & Marshall College was named as one of 55 colleges under review or investigation by the U.S. Department of Education's Office for Civil Rights, for their policies or practices for handling sexual assault reports.
 Prior to the public announcement, President Porterfield sent an email to address the impending OCR "fact-finding investigation."